kleijnweb/swagger-bundle/README.md

 ## Will:

+ * Coerce parameters to their defined types when possible.
  * Validate content and parameters based on your Swagger spec.
  * Configure routing based on your Swagger spec.
- * Handle standard responses such as 500, 400 and 404.
+ * Handle standard status codes such as 500, 400 and 404.
+ * Encode response data as JSON.
- * Return vnd.error responses.
+ * Return application/vnd.error+json responses when errors occur.
  * Utilize vnd.error's `logref` to make errors traceable.
  * Resolve JSON-Schema `$ref`s in your Swagger spec to allow reusable partial specs.